 Tombamento is the positive appropriation of the Brazilian slang verb "tombar", what means the murderer of a Black young person by the police.
-The appropriation aim to say: If you are going to kill me, I will rebirth.
+The appropriation aim to say: If they will kill us, we will arise.

 "Tombamento" is today the very new movement of the Black Brazilian LGBT and Feminist youth who had entered Universities for the first time in the country history with the help (loans and grants) from the last Government and is now claiming their place and rights in Brazilian society.
 The movement is happening all over Brazil and it is quite innovative as it is the Afro-LGBT and Afro-Feminists who are caring in first rang the most important fight of the Black Movement in Brazil today.
 Mostly formed by the black invisible youth from the suburbs, they accumulate all minorities: racial, gender and economical ones.